wearsunscreen/ninety-nine-elm-problems/README.md

 # Ninety-nine Problems, Solved in Elm

+###*Warning!
+Due to the recent update for Elm 0.18 many of the problems are not compiling.
+I'll be working on correcting these as I have time.*

 ## Who is this book for?

 Elm is an easy to use pure functional programming language.
 These exercises give you a path to learn and practice functional idioms.
 The techniques demonstrated in this book apply to any functional programming language.